Below you will find 12 months of books to help encourage, educate, and challenge you to be the best parent you can be. I hope you enjoy!

-If you are anything like me (and I assure you life is easier if you are not) then you like to read books.
+If you are anything like me, you like to read books.

-The good news is this: we don’t have to read tons of books to be good moms.
-More good news is this: we can read books and learn skills that help us be better moms.
+The good news is this- we don’t have to read tons of books to be good moms.
+Likewise, we can read books and learn skills that help us be better moms.

 A few notes about this book list:

 - They’re not all new.
 I think many books that have stood the test of time are more valuable than new “research” that has yet to be played out from children to adulthood.